notarseniy/SIMD-Lang/README.md

 double 2 = 4
 ```

 See `docs` folder for more info about syntax.
+Also dig into `docs/coffeescript_nodes` for diagram of CoffeeScript nodes.

 some parts of realization is based on [coffeescript](https://github.com/jashkenas/coffeescript) code (really, not bad refference).